lemrob/recipes-etl/README.md

    Open your terminal or command prompt and navigate to the directory where you extracted the files.

-4. **Install required packages:**
+4. **Install dependencies:**

-   Make sure you have `pip` installed.
+   Make sure you have Python and 'pip' installed.
 Then run the following in your terminal:

    ```sh
    pip install -r requirements.txt

 ## Running the Script